 I have to wonder why it’s so downplayed (from what I’ve seen) as a place people should see?

 Maybe it’s intentional.

-Perhaps those that know and love Oporto don’t need hordes of gawking tourists shuffling along, filling up the width of entire sidewalks or crowding out restaurants all year long, stealing the magic of this truly enchanting place.
+Perhaps those that know and love Oporto don’t need hordes of gawking tourists shuffling along, filling up the width of entire sidewalks and crowding out the best restaurants all year long, stealing the magic of this truly enchanting place.
 In that case, I understand completely.
 But I’ve seen it now, and I know.
 And I want more.

 If you are in Porto for less than a day, here are the must-sees:

 - Igreja do Carmo

 - Porto São Bento

 - Bairro da Ribeira